Cambobug/Linked-List-Library/README.md

-** All source code was written by user Cambobug on GitHub (https://github.com/Cambobug), although it is free to use, sourcing where the source code was found would be appreciated **
+** All source code was written by user Cambobug on GitHub (https://github.com/Cambobug), although it is free to use, sourcing me would be appreciated **

 ** Project is currently being tested for bugs and memory errors so it may be unstable right now **